-The Perfect Game and Baseball America rankings are the highest the Mustangs have stood since joining the Division I ranks.
-The previous high came in 2009, when they were deemed the No. 12 team in the country by both Baseball America and Collegiate Baseball following a 17-4 start.
+The highest ranking the Mustangs have achieved at the Division I level came in 2009, when they reached No. 12 in both the Baseball America and Collegiate Baseball polls after a 17-4 start.